DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 The **email** integration is much simpler by default.
 We only need to turn it on and in the settings and select the Auth0 app we'd like the passwordless to work with.
 By default, the emails will be sent from Auth0, but you can easily configure your own email provider in the [email providers](https://manage.auth0.com/#/emails/provider) section of the management dashboard.

-There is a number of configuration settings to play around on both the SMS and Email passwordless integration.
+There are a number of configuration settings to play around with on both the SMS and email passwordless integration.
 You can set how long a code is valid for, customize the message the user receives, disable passwordless signups and more.
 We'll just stick to defaults in this tutorial, but you should explore and customize these settings to meet your needs.

 ### Building the UI